-More on Judy Converse, MPH RD LD – Judy has a master’s degree in public health nutrition and a bachelor’s degree in food science and human nutrition.
-She authored 3 books including Special Needs Kids Go Pharm-Free and Special Needs Kids Eat Right: Strategies to Help Kids on the Autism Spectrum Focus, Learn and Thrive.
+Judy Converse, MPH RD LDN is the founder of Nutrition Care, a licensed nutritionist, a registered dietitian who has a master’s degree in public health nutrition and a bachelor’s degree in food science and human nutrition.
 She has also testified for safer vaccines and consulted with industry partners on specialized formulas for infants and children with inflammatory conditions.
-Judy is available for nutrition consultation at http://www.NutritionCare.net
+Her books include:

 Starting with the Fundamentals – What’s Reliable Nutrition Information?

 MarcieMom: Judy, thank you so much for helping with this series, it’s very relevant for children with eczema and parents would be eager to learn more on nutrition (don’t we all think of what to feed our kids!).
 We will work through 4 different topics for this series, but before that let’s tackle something more fundamental.

 Nutrition advice is seldom given by dermatologists or pediatricians and understandably so since doctors are (i) not trained in nutrition and (ii) always careful not to advice beyond what’s been clinical proven.
 Are there then insufficient studies on nutrition’s impact on health and eczema?
 If so, can you explain the difficulties with conducting a large scale nutritional impact study?
 (I’ve googled eczema and nutrition study and could only find studies relating to pregnancy diet, fish oil and probiotics, and even that seem inconclusive.)